GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 #### Jedis

-Add the folowing snippet toconnect directly to the Memorystore for Valkey instance.
+Add the following snippet to connect directly to the Memorystore for Valkey instance.

 ```xml
 <!-- Jedis: Redis Java Client -->